jcomeauictx/w-a-s-t-e/rfcs/addressing.md

 "direction" selected for the road) and even numbers on the right.
 For a street with the maximum length, the default, 10000, means actually 5000km or 3100 miles, and the midpoint will be numbered 5000000 on the right side of the road and 4999999 on the left.
-If this turns out to be too short, it can be doubled with the use of a single bit more.
+If this turns out to be too short, it can be upped ten times with the use of a single bit more.

 A special case, that with an exponent of zero, will have only one possible number, 1.
 This will be the equivalent of formats 0 or 1, specifying only